nunof98/data-fusion/README.md

 ## Project Requirements

-  (1) Analysis of Dataset Features.
+  (1) Analysis of Dataset Features.\
-  (2) Preparation of the data to put into an AI model.
+  (2) Preparation of the data to put into an AI model.\
-  (3) Study of the most suitable Ai model for the chosen dataset.
+  (3) Study of the most suitable Ai model for the chosen dataset.\
-  (4) Application of the selected Ai model to the dataset with and without the application of PCA/LDA techniques.
+  (4) Application of the selected Ai model to the dataset with and without the application of PCA/LDA techniques.\
-  (5) Analysis of the Ai model training (Confusion matrix, learning curves, etc...).
+  (5) Analysis of the Ai model training (Confusion matrix, learning curves, etc...).\
-  (6) Study of the most important features of the dataset (feature importance) to improve the accuracy of the Ai model.
+  (6) Study of the most important features of the dataset (feature importance) to improve the accuracy of the Ai model.\
   (7) Feature Importance self Obtained.
-(By own algorithms)
+(By own algorithms).

 ## Valorization of the Process

-  (8) Hardware for acquiring the dataset.
+  (8) Hardware for acquiring the dataset.\
-  (9) Application of data combination techniques (example: data alignment, downsampling/upsampling, etc...).
+  (9) Application of data combination techniques (example: data alignment, downsampling/upsampling, etc...).\
-  (10) Application of data quality improvement techniques (example: filters).
+  (10) Application of data quality improvement techniques (example: filters).\
   (11) Other approaches...

+## Characteristics
-● Code in Python
+● Code in Python.\

-● Identification and explanation of the options taken, framing them in the various topics taught in class.
+● Identification and explanation of the options taken, framing them in the various topics taught in class.\
 ● Result of the classifiers trained and comments, in each step of the algorithm (graphical representations should be given preference).